Challenges of Generative AI - Short & Long Term | HCLTech

 Augmenting a human-led cybersecurity team’s capabilities, GenAI helps in bringing in the required automation that frees up the workforce.
 Automation in threat detections is an emerging trend that is leveraged with the power of GenAI and transforms the approach to cybersecurity.

-“The primary goals of an AI model security in HCLTech are to prevent attackers from degrading AI models and its functionality, protect the confidentiality of sensitive data used to build the model and stop them from interfering with normal operation of AI models,” says Dr. Malik.
+“The primary goals of an AI model security in HCLTech are to prevent attackers from degrading AI models and its functionality, protect the confidentiality of sensitive training data used to build the model and stop them from interfering with normal operation of AI models,” says Dr. Malik.

 HCLTech supercharges demerger for UD Trucks, powered by scaled digital transformation